Straightforward Step-by-Step GDPR – Marketing and Social Media

 Other things to remember

 • Have a written policy for your marketing, including social media – it will provide you with consistency for yourself and any employees or contractors, especially as your business grows.
 Make it simple – you’ll find a hybrid policy/procedure document will be sufficient.
+If you are handling marketing or social media tasks for a client, ask for a copy of their policy to ensure you are clear as to what they expect.

 • Do your due diligence on the services and platforms you use – maintain your supply chain standards of data protection (and head off any problems before they occur).